cetrespeo/ESP32-E-Paper-Weather/README.md

  Specially:

- Board Manager ESP32  // Maximum allowed 1.0.4 as 1.0.5 or higher are too big for this app
+ Board Manager ESP32  // Maximum allowed 1.0.4 as 1.0.5 or higher are too big for this app (or resize partition as shown before)

  ArduinoJson.h        // Max 5.13.x as 6.x won't fit on RAM while deserializing Weather